 - Even when sensitive information appears to be widely known it should not be assumed by those immediately involved that it is appropriate to discuss or share this information further. - In no circumstances should sensitive information about children be discussed within the staffroom when others, in addition to staff, are present. - Health professionals have their own code of practice dealing with confidentiality.
 Staff should be aware of children with medical needs and the class information sheet should be accessible to staff who need that information but not on general view to other parents/carers and children. - Photographs of children should not be used without parents/carers permission especially in the press and internet.
 This is often a cultural issue that the school needs to be aware.
-Children with care plans have their plans clearly presented in the staff room so that all staff can act in any emergency. - Information about children will be shared with parents but only about their child.
+At no time should the child's name be used with a photograph so that they can be identified.
+Children's photographs should not be used in a medical room identifying their medical need.
+The school gives clear guidance to parents about the use of cameras and videos during public school events. - Information about children will be shared with parents but only about their child.
 Parents should not have access to any other child's books, marks and progress grades at any time especially at parents evening.
-However, parentsshould be aware that information about their child will be shared with the receiving school when they change school. - All personal information about children including social services records should be regarded as confidential.
+However parents should be aware that information about their child will be shared with the receiving school when they change school. - All personal information about children including social services records should be regarded as confidential.
 It should be clearly understood by those who have access to it, and whether those concerned have access to all, or only some of the information. - Information regarding health reports such as speech therapy, medical reports, SEN reports, SEN minutes of meetings and social services minutes of meetings and reports will be circulated in envelopes and once read should be returned for secure filing. - Logs of administration of medication to children should be kept secure and each child should have their own individual log. - In all other notes, briefing sheets etc. a child should not be able to be identified. - Addresses and telephone numbers of parents and children will not be passed on except in exceptional circumstances or to a receiving school.

 Governors need to be mindful that from time to time issues are discussed or brought to their attention about staff and children.
+All such papers should be marked as confidential and should be copied onto different coloured paper.
 These confidential papers should be destroyed.
 Governors must observe complete confidentiality when asked to do so by the governing body, especially in relation to matters concerning individual staff, pupils or parents.
 Although decisions reached at governors' meetings are normally made public through the minutes or otherwise, the discussions on which decisions are based should be regarded as confidential.
 Governors should exercise the highest degree of prudence when discussion of potentially contentious issues arises outside the governing body.